pulp/pulp/docs/sphinx/rest-api/content/orphan.rst

 | :return:`call report representing the current state of the delete`

-Removing orphaned content units by type and id
+Remove orphaned content units by type and id
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Individual content units across types may be deleted by this call.
 The body of
 the call consists of a list of JSON objects with the fields: